Goshido/android-vulkan/docs/vulkan-memory-view.md

 `[NON STAGING]` is opposite to `[STAGING]` memory.
 Anything but intercommunicating.

-Note that empty space between block is just for better visualization in viewer.
-There is **NO** any empty space between blocks in memory layout.
+Note that empty space between blocks is just for better visualization in viewer.
+There is **NO** any empty space between blocks in actual memory layout.

 ## Snapshot location